 Within the pause menu you can choose from six different music tracks (or you can mute it), three backgrounds and select options for a quick three minute creation, a cinematic mode which doesn’t give you any tools other than the drawing one and automates everything else and a toggle to choose whether elements in your piece will expire or not.

-As I mentioned each element will bring in a sound to create a track, the colour influencing it.
+As I mentioned, each element will bring in a sound to create a track, the colour influencing it.
 You can then just do as you please.
-Stick boxes everywhere, write words, draw things, set up planet like spheres and black hole type things and throw stars around them.
+Stick boxes everywhere, write words, draw things with the use of gadgets such as the best drawing tablets, set up planet like spheres and black hole type things and throw stars around them.
 Whatever you fancy.
 You can’t really just create a drawing or a model though.

 I mean, you can, but it’s not really made for that.
 I spent a while drawing a Sonic using the drawing tool and nothing else so I could have a screenshot of something for this review.
 It took some time and was okay.
 Before I took a screenshot though I went into the menu and noticed that items expiring was on and I didn’t want to lose my Sonic so I turned it off.
 Upon resuming it was gone.
 Everything.
 There is no save, no undo, it was just gone.